ecmwf-ifs/ifs-arpege-coding-standards/shell/principles.rst

 Guiding principles
 ==================

-These indicate the high-level direction of what these guidelines are intended to promote, with the detail of how to achieve this covered in the subsequent sections.
+These indicate the high-level direction of what this standard is intended to promote, with the detail of how to achieve this covered in the subsequent sections.